New jack swing: History

 The term "new jack swing" describes the sound produced and engineered by R&B/hip hop artist and producer Teddy Riley.
-Riley is an American R&B and hip hop singer-songwriter, musician and record producer.
-He led the band Guy in the late 1980s and Blackstreet in the 1990s.
+Riley is an American R&B and hip hop singer-songwriter, musician and record producer, who led the band Guy in the late 1980s and Blackstreet in the 1990s.
 Riley said, "I define the term [new jack swing] as a new kid on the block who's swinging it."
-The defining feature of Riley's music was the introduction of swingbeats, "a rhythmic pattern using offbeat accented 16th note triplets."
-In an interview with Revolt TV in 2017, Andre Harrell called Riley the inventor of the sound, hailing him "the king of New Jack Swing, because he invented it."
+The defining feature of Riley's music was the introduction of swingbeats, "a rhythmic pattern using offbeat accented 16th note triplets".
+In an interview with Revolt TV in 2017, Andre Harrell called Riley the inventor of the sound, hailing him "the king of New Jack Swing, because he invented it".

-Music website VH1.com notes that while in the 2000s "hip-hop and R&B are kissing cousins", in the early 1980s, "the two genres were seldom mentioned in the same breath."
+Music website VH1.com notes that, while "hip-hop and R&B are kissing cousins" in the 2000s, "the two genres were seldom mentioned in the same breath" in the early 1980s.
 However, in the late 1980s, "during the era of high-top fades, and parachute pants, producer Teddy Riley and label boss Andre Harrell successfully fused and marketed the two sounds in a sexy, exclamatory music that critics termed new jack swing.
 It sparked a revolution."
-Riley stated that before new jack swing, "Rappers and singers didn't want anything to do with one another", because "Singers were soft, rappers were street."
-Riley's new style blended "sweet melody and big beats."
+Riley stated that before new jack swing, "rappers and singers didn't want anything to do with one another", because "singers were soft, rappers were street."
+Riley's new style blended "sweet melody and big beats".
 The sensibilities of Riley's fusion of the styles would forever change pop music/hip-hop music pairing and was further popularized with Bad Boy's dominance of the late '90s through much of the same techniques.
 Riley, a 19-year-old man from Harlem, quickly became an A-list producer and commanded big fees to add his sound to major artist projects.